Hganavak/archive/_workshops/latex.md

 \end{document}
 ```

 All content within the opening and closing command will have some sort of styling applied to them.
-For example, the environment below centres text:
+For example, the environment below `center`s text:

 ```tex
 \begin{center}